data-mechanics/course-2017-fal-proj/README.md

+### Justification
+Boston is a city notorious for extreme winter weather.
+With a constant threat of snowstorms for half the year, it's important to clear the snow  as efficently as possible.
+Therefore, the question we are trying to answer is how effectively can storm be cleared?
+We have classified effictiveness in two ways, flow and connections.
+Flow will address the extent to which traffic is slowed by the storm, and connections will be areas of importance, for example it is highly important to have access to a hospital.
+To test flow we are using a constraint satisfaction problem will.
+This will check the importance of emergency snow routes within the city.
+Basically, we see if there are any routes which are unecessary by checking if all streets can still be accessed after removing one or multiple routes.
+For connections, we will be implimenting a k-means algorithm.
+Our means will be based on points of high importance, we will reccomend beginning to plow from or means to maximize efficency.

 # course-2017-fal-proj
 Joint repository for the collection of student course projects in the Fall 2017 iteration of the Data Mechanics course at Boston University.